Become a fashion designer

 Free Fashion Design course level 1

 Any fashion designer’s job, to create a collection, begins with a reflection followed by a search to define the guideline or several guidelines of this collection.
-It is only after this initial part has taken place that the designer choose what volumes will be featured, what colours, what materials, what types of clothing will be included in his collection and their number, and only then, he begin with drawing the sketches.
+It is only after this initial part has taken place that the designer choose what volumes will be featured, what colours, what materials, what types of clothing will be included in his collection and their number, and only then, he begins drawing the sketches.

 This first part of Anya Camau Academy free fashion design course will teach you how to define a simple guideline, how to find out relevant fabrics and materials, how to set the composition of the collection, how to choose the volumes and details, and finally how to draw this collection.
 If you have not followed the introduction to this course, please watch these videos before taking this first part of the course HERE.